okteto/pipeline/README.md

 Skip the pipeline deployment if the pipeline already exists in the namespace (defaults to false)

+### `path`

+path to the pipeline file, if not specified the default path will be used

 ### `variables`

 A list of variables to be used by the pipeline.
 If several variables are present, they should be separated by commas e.g. VAR1=VAL1,VAR2=VAL2,VAR3=VAL3.